Explanations on usage when the TPM is initialized

 -

 The initTPM operation allows you to initialize the SNS firewall's TPM.
-This step must be carried before the p12import operation.
 If the SNS firewall is part of a high availability cluster, the mechanism that derives the symmetric key will automatically be used.

 -